rexbean/DataStructure-Algorithm/Type/LinkedList/LinkedList.md

     - [Create](#singlyCreate)
     - [Insert](#singlyInsert)
       - Insert at the head
-      - Insert at the end
+      - Insert at the tail
       - Insert in the middle
         - Insert in the specific position
         - Insert every k nodes
         - Insert in a sorted List
     - [Delete](#singlyDelete)
       - Delete the head
-      - Delete the end
+      - Delete the tail
       - Delete the middle
       - Deletion in O(1) time complexity
       - Delete every k nodes